i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Notes
 `````
-The tag is generated in the Tags KDF, as initialized
+The tag is generated in the Session Tags KDF, as initialized
-in the TagSet KDF below.
+in the DH Initialization KDF below.
 This correlates the reply to the session.
+The Session Key from the DH Initialization is not used.

 Payload